1981 World Series: Game 3

 Prior to this game, Yankee manager Bob Lemon sat Reggie Jackson.
 Jackson injured himself running the bases in Game 2 of the ALCS and missed the first two games of the World Series, but was medically cleared to play Game 3.
 Jackson was not even allowed to pinch-hit.
 Lemon said he was resting Jackson as a precaution and because the Dodgers were starting a left hand pitcher.
+However, speculation was that Yankees' owner George Steinbrenner felt the Yankees would win the next two games of the series easily without Jackson, so he ordered Lemon to keep him out of this game.
+After the series was over, Steinbrenner would let Jackson walk as a free agent since his initial five-year contract was up and Steinbrenner had signed Dave Winfield as essentially Jackson's replacement.

-NL Rookie of the Year, pitcher Fernando Valenzuela, lasted the entire game despite allowing nine hits and walking seven and constantly pitching out of trouble.
+The starters of game 3 were AL Rookie of the Year Dave Righetti for the Yankees and NL Rookie of the Year (and Cy Young Award winner) Fernando Valenzuela.
+Valenzuela lasted the entire game despite allowing nine hits, four runs, walking seven, and constantly pitching out of trouble.
 He walked two Yankee batters in the first, but pitched out of it.
-Ron Cey, meanwhile, provided him a 3–0 lead in the Dodger half with a three-run homer off Dave Righetti.
+Righetti allowed a leadoff double to Davey Lopes and a single to Bill Russell.
+Ron Cey then hit a three-run homer off Righetti.
+Righetti would only last two innings before being relieved.

 The Yankees cut it to 3–2 in the second on a Bob Watson homer and a Larry Milbourne RBI single.
 Valenzuela stranded two runners in this inning.
 Rick Cerone gave the Yanks a 4–3 lead in the third with a two-run homer, but the Yankees left two on once again.
 Watson led off the fifth with a double, but no one scored as Valenzuela pitched out of it again.
 In both the third and fifth innings, the Dodgers were helped by the Yankees' being unable to use a designated hitter (since it was used in last season's Series).
 In both innings, Valenzuela issued two-out intentional walks to number 8 hitter Larry Milbourne in order to pitch to Dave Righetti and George Frazier.
 Valenzuela struck out the pitchers both times.

 The Dodgers gave Valenzuela the lead back in the bottom of the fifth off Frazier when Pedro Guerrero doubled in Steve Garvey to tie it, and Cey scored on a double play grounder by Mike Scioscia.
 With a lead and the Dodger Stadium crowd behind him, Valenzuela appeared to finally settle down.
 After pinch hitting, Valenzuela's regular catcher Mike Scioscia took over behind the plate.
 This seemed to have a calming effect on the rookie, as Scioscia knew Spanish and was better able to talk with Valenzuela than Steve Yeager.

 The Yankees mounted their final threat in the eighth when Aurelio Rodríguez and Milbourne led off with back-to-back singles.
 Pinch-hitter Bobby Murcer attempted a sacrifice bunt, but popped it foul.
 Cey dove and caught it, then doubled Milbourne off first.